tc39/proposal-bigint/README.md

 ```

+### Cryptography

+The operations supported on `BigInt`s are not constant time.  `BigInt` is therefore [unsuitable for use in cryptography](https://www.chosenplaintext.ca/articles/beginners-guide-constant-time-cryptography.html).

+Many platforms provide native support for cryptography, such as [webcrypto](https://w3c.github.io/webcrypto/Overview.html) or [node crypto](https://nodejs.org/dist/latest/docs/api/crypto.html).

 ### Other Exceptions

 Attempting to convert a fractional value to a `BigInt` throws an exception both when the value is represented as an `Number` and a `String`.